3 most common year-end giving mistakes & how to avoid them

 • How well do we know our congregation’s generosity?
 What are their giving habits, preferences, and abilities?

-• Are we regularly communicating all of the donation tools we offer, like in-app giving, online giving, and text-to-give?
+• Are we regularly communicating all of the donation tools we offer, like in-app giving, tap-to-give, online giving, and text-to-give?
 And is our community actively using these tools?

 • Are we using analytics from our online giving platform to help drive our decisions?
 For example, what percentage of our donors use the donor-covered-fees option and recurring giving?
 And what is the average processing rate that we are paying for online donations?